chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

        ======== ==============================================================
-       none     do not build hwloc support into the Chapel runtime bundled  use the hwloc distribution bundled with Chapel in third-party
+       none     do not build hwloc support into the Chapel runtime bundled  use the hwloc distribution bundled with Chapel in third-party system   use a system install of hwloc (requires version 2.1+)
        ======== ==============================================================

    If unset, ``CHPL_HWLOC`` defaults to ``bundled`` if